-Oracle Adapter for Oracle Applications is based on the J2CA 1.5 specification, and a BPEL process is deployed on the 11g run time on the Oracle WebLogic Server.
-A JCA Binding Component acts as the glue layer that integrates the standard J2CA 1.5 resource adapter with the Oracle BPEL Process Manager during run time.
-The JCA Binding Component acts as a pseudo J2CA 1.5 container.
+Adapter for Oracle Applications is based on the JCA 1.5 specification.
+A Composite application including the BPEL processes, Mediator services, and partner link definitions generated at design time is deployed to the Oracle WebLogic Server.
+A JCA Binding Component acts as the glue layer that integrates the standard JCA 1.5 resource adapter with the Oracle BPEL Process Manager during run time.
+The JCA Binding Component acts as a pseudo JCA 1.5 container.